-Activities will relate to my books but you won’t have to have read them to join in.
-My books, and therefore, the activities are aimed at 4 to 8 year old’s…hopefully I can provide a varying mix to cover the varying ages.
+Although all activities relate to my books, you won’t have to have read them to join in.
+My books, and therefore, the activities are aimed at 4 to 8 year old’s…hopefully I have provided a varying mix to cover the varying ages.

 You can let me know what you think, share pictures of your children’s finished work or place comments on any of my social media platforms.
 I would love to see what your little ones do with the activities I upload.

 Click on the links below to print colouring sheets from The Fairy in the Kettle and The Fairy in the Kettle Gets Magical.
 We’ll save the Christmas sheets for later in the year.

 My stories have been brought to life beautifully by the brilliant Debbie Bellaby Illustration.

 Here we have a mixture of Criss Cross puzzles, Word Searches, and Mazes.
 There is a selection of abilities and all, of course, are about fairies.
 Just click on the links below…

 For younger children, there are fairy finger puppets to be made.
 You will need:

 - children’s scissors or an adult to help cut out your puppet

 - a lollipop stick – this is optional as they will fit on the end of your finger

 - Click here to download your very own fairy finger puppet template